 In bespoke tailoring for business suits, there’s a way of measuring the quality of the cloth.
 Just as with wine vintages, which come with ratings from Robert Parker, suit fabric has its own measure of quality.
 You might have heard about Super 130’s and Super 150’s.
 Super denotes the wool being new and pure and the numbers correspond to the thickness of the wool fibers.
 In general, the higher the Super number your suit is made from, the higher the grade of fabric.
 However, a deeper understanding will ensure you choose not only a fabric that looks and feels nice but one that will be appropriate for its intended use.
+Still got questions?
+Arrange a one-on-one with a Senszio tailor to discuss the perfect fabric for your needs.

 After shearing, raw wool gets graded according to the thickness of the natural fibers.
 This is determined using a microscope and is measured in microns or micrometres.
 This is the scale that gives you the numbers trumpeted by the sales staff in gentlemen’s outfitters.
 Some mills ditch the “S numbers” completely and advertise the micron thickness instead (such as Ermenegildo Zegna).

 To qualify as 100s grade, raw wool must be finer than 18.5 microns.
 But that’s just the start.
-The scale takes in 110s, 120s, 130s, 140s, 150s and continues into the 200s, which is a very rare strain indeed.
+The scale takes in 110s, 120s, 130s, 140s, 150s and continues into the 200s, which is a very rare strain.
 At 150s grade, the micron count is around 16.
 Not many sheep produce wool so fine, which pushes up the price.

 Finely spun bespoke suits